BillyDM/awesome-audio-dsp/LOW_LEVEL_PROGRAMMING_LANGUAGES.md

   - It uses garbage collection by default (which is not "realtime safe").
 It can (and should) be disabled for the DSP portion of your code, but that of course makes it less memory safe and thus requires more care and attention in those areas.
   - Library support is nowhere near the level of support that C/C++ has.
 (Although luckily [`DPlug`] is a great library for audio plugin development).

+> A new language to look out for is [`Carbon`], which aims to be compatible with existing C++ code and libraries while providing modern features, syntax, and safety.
+It has the potential to be a great language for audio development.
+Though it's still in the early experimental stages, and it could be a few years until it's ready for use.

 [`C++`]: https://en.wikipedia.org/wiki/C%2B%2B
 [`AFL`]: https://github.com/google/AFL
 [`Honggfuzz`]: https://github.com/google/honggfuzz